forestgrape/coronavirus/7_social/controlling.md

 > As noted restrictions are dependent on the local situation and on the weighting/prioritizing of the benefits and costs, so Covid measures vary a lot between different regions.
 >
 #### Temporary Support
-> * _Individuals_: Temporary support for individuals I consider necessary not to disrupt livelihoods.
+> * _Individuals:_ Temporary support for individuals I consider necessary not to disrupt livelihoods.
-> * _Closed Businesses_: For businesses closed longer than about 2 months, I consider it appropriate to support the fixed costs: rent, insurances, capped salaries (if they are not yet covered by individual support).
+> * _Closed Businesses:_ For businesses closed longer than about 2 months, I consider it appropriate to support the fixed costs: rent, insurances, capped salaries (if they are not yet covered by individual support).
 Temporarily credits are an option until which then can be transformed into a-fond-perdue support.
 The support for the fix costs can be proportional to the reduction in turnover (possibly averaged over some time period e.g. a year).
-> *_OPEN Businesses_: Also businesses with out formal restriction can have difficult times e.g. travel agencies, however unlike closed businesses there are chances to adapt.
+> * _OPEN Businesses:_ Also businesses with out formal restriction can have difficult times e.g. travel agencies, however unlike closed businesses there are chances to adapt.
 Easy credit access & realistic payback schemes combined with advices.

 #### General Support
 > Additional to temporary support, general support and enabling for those who need or want to reorganize is adequate.
 How to take the corona-situation as an opportunity to reform the economical systems on the [economics page](../7_social/economics.md).
->

 ## Specific Public Measures